EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 ![image](https://user-images.githubusercontent.com/14150485/174669753-65d30e4b-d38e-47b4-93b6-f7ac29be9111.png)

-If you are a Mr. Robot fan you will most likely have the answer as soon as the page loads.
-If not, feel free to inspect the image and get the name - Then schedule to watch Mr. Robot, this show really is one of a kind!
+If you are a Mr. Robot fan you will most likely have the answer as soon as you land on the page.
+If not, feel free to inspect the image to get the name - Then make sure you watch Mr. Robot, the show really is one of a kind!

 <br />